TorbenRahbekKoch/compact-collection-json/Specification/readme.md

 {
   "href"  : URI,                       // RECOMMENDED: The uri to use to address this specific ITEM.
-  "links" : [LINK],                    // OPTIONAL: Navigational links for this item "data"  : OBJECT                     // OPTIONAL: The actual data laid out as described by "itemtemplate".
+  "links" : [LINK],                    // OPTIONAL: Navigational links for this item "data"  : OBJECT                     // OPTIONAL: The actual data laid out as described by ITEMTEMPLATE.
 MUST default to NULL.
 }

 ```